Last Updated on June 24, 2022 by Luke Feldbrugge

 What is a Good Credit Score to Buy a House?

-This is why those looking to buy a house really need to know their credit score.
+If you’re in the market to buy a house, it is valuable to know your credit score.
 It’s also important to learn how the minimum qualifications differ for each loan type.
 Here are the typical minimum credit scores for each type of mortgage loan:

 - Conventional Loan: 620 or higher